dt-12345/material_parser/README.md

 Actions:
   dump [options] romfs_path
-    Dumps information about materials found in models to Materials.json
+    Dumps information about materials found in models
     Arguments:
       --shader-archive         : path to material bfsha shader archive (needs to be decompressed); defaults to 'material.Product.140.product.Nin_NX_NVN.bfsha'
       --external-binary-string : path to ExternalBinaryString.bfres.mc; defaults to romfs_path/Shader/ExternalBinaryString.bfres.mc
-      romfs_path               : path to romfs with Models directory search [options] query_config
+      --out                    : path to file to output to; defaults to 'Materials.json' romfs_path               : path to romfs with Models directory search [options] query_config
     Searches a shader archive for matching shaders given the a set of conditions (useful for material design)
     Arguments:
       --shader-archive         : path to the shader archive (needs to be decompressed); defaults to 'material.Product.140.product.Nin_NX_NVN.bfsha'
-      --verbose                : print all non-default shader options (as opposed to just the specified ones); defaults to false query_config             : path to JSON search config file info [options] shading_model_name
+      --verbose                : print all non-default shader options (as opposed to just the specified ones); defaults to false
+      --out                    : path to file to output to; defaults to stdout query_config             : path to JSON search config file info [options] shading_model_name
-    Outputs information about the possible shader options in the provided shading model to ShaderInfo.yml
+    Outputs information about the possible shader options in the provided shading model
     Arguments:
       --shader-archive         : path to the shader archive (needs to be decompressed); defaults to 'material.Product.140.product.Nin_NX_NVN.bfsha'
-      --archive-name           : name of shader archive; defaults to the shading model name shading_model_name       : name of shading model within archive to print info about
+      --archive-name           : name of shader archive; defaults to the shading model name --out                    : path to file to output to; defaults to 'ShaderInfo.yml' shading_model_name       : name of shading model within archive to print info about

 Examples: